Nacho Varga: Season 3

 Mike's actions lead to Hector looking for other routes to smuggle drugs, and he considers using Nacho's father Manuel's upholstery shop.
 Nacho objects but fails to change Hector's mind.
 In pleading with his father, Nacho reveals his involvement in the Salamanca organization.
 Manuel accepts Hector's initial payment after Nacho convinces him that doing so is for his own safety.
-Nacho realizes Hector suffers from angina and decides to try to kill him by replacing his nitroglycerin with ibuprofen in the hopes of inducing a fatal heart attack.
+Nacho realizes Hector suffers from angina and decides to try to kill him by replacing his nitroglycerin with ibuprofen in the hopes of inducing a fatal heart-attack.
 Mike advises Nacho that if Hector dies, Nacho should immediately take the ibuprofen capsules from Hector and replace them with the real ones so that the cause of Hector's death will not be obvious.

-Nacho succeeds in making the switch, but Hector does not die, so Nacho plans to shoot him.
+Nacho succeeds in making the switch, but Hector does not die; so Nacho plans to shoot him.
 Before he can act, Nacho is notified to attend a meeting with Gus Fring, Juan Bolsa, and Hector.
-Juan informs Hector that cartel leader Don Eladio has decreed that the cartel will make the transport of Hector's drugs via Gus's trucks a permanent arrangement.
+Juan informs Hector that Juárez Cartel leader Don Eladio Vuente has decreed that the cartel will make the transport of Hector's drugs via Gus's trucks a permanent arrangement.
 An outraged Hector has a stroke and falls to the ground unconscious.
 Gus performs first aid while awaiting an ambulance, and succeeds in saving Hector's life, though he remains comatose.
 Nacho takes the ibuprofen capsules from Hector and replaces them with real medication.
 Gus looks at Nacho suspiciously.